 What the Christchurch earthquake is teaching me about stability.

 Just when I thought I’d found my roots…the ground shook.
 AGAIN.

 Tuesday morning, 11.32am.
 The biggest aftershock I felt since our original 7.1 magnitude earthquake in early September.
-It was also the first *big* aftershock for me since arriving back in NZ from an amazing therapy training with John Friend in Maui.

 Compared to the BIG event, this shake was minor.
 However, a 5.0 on any scale is really no small thing!

 The woman I was talking with on the phone started to cry and hung up the apologizing that she needed to call her kids.